 You may well be required to show evidence of your proficiency in all four skills (reading, writing, listening and speaking).
 Cambridge offers the following support to students who require evidence of their competence in English as part of their visa application to study in the UK:

 - You can apply to us for a Supplementary Certifying Statement for CEFR.
 This statement provides evidence of your proficiency in all four language skills – reading, writing, listening and speaking.
 It gives a breakdown of your Cambridge IGCSE English Language results into component grades and corresponding levels according to the Common European Framework of Reference for Languages (CEFR).
-Please complete the application form to apply for a Supplementary Certifying Statement for CEFR.
-The cost for this service is £39.40.
-Further information can be found below.
+Further information on how to apply for a Supplementary Certifying Statement for CEFR can be found below.

 - You can download the documents below which give the CEFR levels by grade and skill for each of our Cambridge IGCSE English Language qualifications.
 You can use the relevant document, alongside your final certificate of results and a copy of your component grades (available on request from your school), to support your student visa application.

 What is a Supplementary Certifying Statement for CEFR?

 The grade you achieved in your Cambridge IGCSE English language examination does not provide sufficient evidence of your English language proficiency for visa purposes.

 Evidence of your proficiency in all four skills (reading, writing, listening and speaking) according to the CEFR scale is also required.
 A minimum CEFR standard in all four components or skills is required; the standard depends on the tier and, if you are a student, also on your choice of programme.
 For example, for study at undergraduate degree level, a minimum standard of CEFR Level B2 in each component is required.
 Please be aware that CEFR B2 is the minimum standard; some university Departments will require higher levels of English language proficiency than the Home Office minimum.